DirectoryTree/LdapRecord-Docs/laravel/v3/auth/testing.md

 php artisan make:test LdapAuthenticationTest
 ```

-inside our generated test, we'll make use of the following traits:
+Inside our generated test, we'll make use of the following traits:

 **DatabaseMigrations**